Our Services

 Published on: 4/13/2026

-Seek medical attention if you have signs of dehydration, a fever over 102°F, blood or pus in your stool, severe abdominal pain, or diarrhea lasting more than 72 hours.
+Traveler's diarrhea typically resolves within a few days with proper hydration, rest, and a bland diet.
+However, medical attention is essential if you experience warning signs such as dehydration, a fever above 102°F, blood or pus in your stool, severe abdominal pain, or diarrhea persisting longer than 72 hours.

 Diarrhea after returning from Mexico is common.
 Most cases of traveler's diarrhea clear up on their own within a few days.
 However, dehydration and complications can arise, so it's important to know when to manage symptoms at home and when to seek medical help.
 This guide will help you recognize warning signs, apply simple self-care strategies, and decide if you need professional evaluation.